asreview/asreview/docs/source/intro/glossary.rst

     options or for running simulation studies.

   ASReview LAB
-    ASReview LAB is the graphical user interface.
+    ASReview LAB is the graphical user interface of the open-source research software to explore the future of AI in systematic reviews.

   ASReview project
     ASReview project is an encompassing term for all work that is done by the